digitallyinduced/ihp/Guide/controller.markdown

 Actions have access to the special variable `?requestContext`.

-The `?requestContext` provides access to the Wai request as well as information like the request query and post params and the uploaded files.
+The `?requestContext` provides access to the Wai request as well as information like the request query and post parameters and the uploaded files.
 It's usually used by other functions to provide high-level functionality.
 E.g. the `getHeader` function uses the `?requestContext` to access the request headers.

 ## Controller Context